Pratiksha-25/SORT-O-MATIC/README.md

 # SORT-O-MATIC
-In this project, we aim to visualize the working of six commonly used sorting algorithms: Selection Sort, Insertion Sort, Bubble Sort, Merge Sort, Quick Sort, and Heap Sort.
+**In this project, we aim to visualize the working of six commonly used sorting algorithms: Selection Sort, Insertion Sort, Bubble Sort, Merge Sort, Quick Sort, and Heap Sort.**

+It offers an interactive, visual learning tool for sorting algorithms; implemented using C++ and SDL2 for performance efficiency.